rehierl/node-tree-outliner/1-3-0-sequences/9-x-intervals.md

 * `I := [c, f] = (A & B) = { c, d, e, f }`

-Because of that, an interval of indexes can be understood to define a substring in the context of a linear sequence.
+Because of that, an interval of indexes can be understood to define a substring in the context of an ordered sequence.
 That is, if the borders are understood to index the endpoints (e.g. `I:=[1,3]` defines substring `s:=[a,b,c]` in the context of the above ordered set of lower-case letters).

-Note that an interval represents a unique linear sequence.
+Note that an interval represents a unique ordered sequence.
 That is, any interval represents an ordered set of values.

 Note that this perspective requires total, order-isomorphic orders.